Updates

 What Other Reviews Skip

-4 Things No Other InVideo AI Review Tells You Right Now
+4 Things No Other InVideo AI Review Tells You Right Now — Including the One That Has Already Cost Subscribers Real Money

 1. Every other InVideo AI review currently ranking is built on a dead value proposition.
 The reviews sitting at the top of search results right now present the Sora integration as InVideo’s primary differentiation.
-They calculate the cost arbitrage โ€” ChatGPT Pro at $200/month versus InVideo at $28/month โ€” as if it’s an ongoing advantage.
+They calculate the cost arbitrage — ChatGPT Pro at $200/month versus InVideo at $28/month — as if it’s an ongoing advantage.
 The Sora API closes September 24, 2026.
-If you’re evaluating InVideo based on any review that doesn’t address this, you’re reading a pitch for a product that has a six-month expiry date baked in.
-Evaluate InVideo on VEO 3.1, Kling, the stock library, and the workflow.
+If you’re evaluating InVideo based on any review that doesn’t address this, you’re reading a pitch for a product with a confirmed expiry date.
+Evaluate InVideo on VEO 3.1, Kling 3.0, the stock library, and the workflow.
 Those are permanent.

-2. The platform runs two completely separate credit systems โ€” presented as one.
+2. The platform runs two completely separate credit systems — presented as one.
 InVideo AI’s pricing page advertises AI generation minutes per plan.
 Those minutes cover standard Basic-quality generation using stock footage.
 The moment you use a generative model like VEO 3.1 at Ultra quality, you’re drawing from a separate credit pool at API rates.
 A 1-minute Ultra-quality VEO 3.1 video: 160 credits.
 A 1-minute Basic-quality video: 2 credits.
 Those are not comparable units.
-They are not on the same scale.
 Two credit systems, presented as one.
 That’s not a bug.
 That’s the business model.

-3. Unused credits expire every billing cycle โ€” and InVideo can change the credit costs without telling you.
+3. Unused credits expire every billing cycle — and InVideo can change the credit costs without telling you.
 Unused monthly allocation disappears at end of billing cycle.
 No rollover.
-Only separately purchased top-up credits persist โ€” expiring after 12 months but only while your subscription stays active.
-Cancel and those purchased rollover credits are gone.
-More importantly: InVideo’s pricing page explicitly states “We reserve the right to update credit costs at any time, without prior notice.”
-The costs documented in this review are accurate now.
-They are not guaranteed to remain accurate.
-This is in writing on their pricing page.
-(I know, I looked.)
+Only separately purchased top-up credits persist — expiring after 12 months but only while your subscription stays active.
+Cancel and those credits are gone.
+More importantly: InVideo’s pricing page states “Model & agent prices are subject to change.”
+The costs documented in this review are accurate as of April 2026.
+They are not contractually fixed.

 4. Support is chatbot-first and refunds are refused quickly, even within 24 hours of purchase.
 InVideo AI’s 2.9/5 Trustpilot rating reflects a consistent pattern: technical issues receive chatbot responses that can’t resolve the underlying problem, and escalation to a human is slow.
-Multiple verified G2 reviewers describe requesting refunds within hours of purchase โ€” when technical issues prevented them from using the platform at all โ€” and receiving policy-citing rejections.
-If there’s any question about platform compatibility with your workflow, test the free plan until you’re certain before paying.
-The refund window is narrow and consistently enforced.
+Multiple verified G2 reviewers describe requesting refunds within hours of purchase — when technical issues prevented them from using the platform at all — and receiving policy-citing rejections.
+Test the free plan until you’re certain before paying anything.

 Follow the Money